ErpNetDocs/dev/topics/index.md

 * **[Domain API](domain-api/index.md)** - Object oriented API, based on the [Domain Model](https://docs.erp.net/model/entities/).
 The main API for processing data by web sites, services and other business logic apps.
 * **[Table API](table-api/index.md)** - Limited purpose read-only, fast-forward API based on the raw table data model.
 Intended for Business Intelligence and backup apps, requiring fast dumping of big quantities of raw data.
 * **Data Access API** - Legacy API, exposing table-based methods for retrieving and manipulating data.
-Not recommended for new developments.
+Not documented and not recommended for new developments.

+## Choosing users, authentication and API

+To correctly choose user types, authentication type and API, we have compiled a list of common [application types](application-types.md).